Does that make your hair stand on end? I cringe inside when I see students start their writing like this.

 I can't talk.
 I can't walk.
 I can't feed myself or take myself to the bathroom.
 Big bummer.

-They write for a minute or two, and then some of them share what they've written.
-As other students give them their thoughts, you see ideas take shape.
-Not just with the person sharing.
-As you glance around the room, other students are erasing, rewriting, narrowing their word choices.
+As other students give feedback, you see ideas take shape.
+And not just with the person sharing.
+As you glance around the room, other students are erasing, rewriting, and narrowing their word choices, too.

 No comments